cagov/design-system/docs/pages/style/tokens.md

 description: Design tokens are useful to create predictable, consistent web design elements, layouts and components.
 ---

 <p class="text-lead">The California Design System web design is built from consistent elements of style we call design tokens.
-Design tokens are set of css-variables that constitute elements of color, typography, spacing units, etc. Design tokens are useful to create predictable, consistent web design elements, layouts and components.</p>
+Design tokens are set of css-variables that constitute elements like color, typography, and spacing units.
+Design tokens allow us to create predictable, consistent web design elements, layouts, and components.</p>

 ## Responsive tokens
 ### Container width